 - Then add the chutney made by blending the chutney ingredients together and stir for a couple minutes.

 - Next add the tomatoes to the curry, give it a stir and mush down the tomatoes a bit.
+Then add the spices and mix for a couple minutes.

 - Hit "cancel" on the Instant Pot and put the Kadai on manual pressure on high for 6 minutes, making sure to seal the valve.
 No additional water will be needed as the chutney is watery already.